SteelCompendium/data-md-dse/Bestiary/Monsters/Griffons/Statblocks/Griffon.md

 reason: -1
 intuition: 1
 presence: 2
-traits:
-  - name: Beast of Prey
-    effects:
-      - effect: While grabbed by the griffon, a creature has a double bane on the Escape Grab maneuver.
+features:
-  - name: Steady
+  - type: feature
-    effects:
-      - effect: Any power roll that could knock the griffon or their rider prone takes a bane.
-abilities:
+    feature_type: ability
-  - name: Claw Swipes
+    name: Claw Swipes
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Charge
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 2
-        t1: 7 damage; the griffon can shift 1 square
+        tier1: 7 damage; the griffon can shift 1 square
-        t2: 10 damage; the griffon shifts up to 2 squares
+        tier2: 10 damage; the griffon shifts up to 2 squares
-        t3: 13 damage; the griffon shifts up to 3 squares
+        tier3: 13 damage; the griffon shifts up to 3 squares
+      - name: Effect
-      - effect: If this ability is used as part of the Charge main action, the griffon can grab one of the targets
+        effect: If this ability is used as part of the Charge main action, the griffon can grab one of the targets
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Crack the Earth
+    name: Crack the Earth
     icon: 🔳
     keywords:
       - Area
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: 3 cube within 8
     target: Each enemy in the area
     effects: